A Brief Overview of Downtown Coeur d'Alene Public Parking and Frequently Asked Questions

 · The McEuen/Tubbs Hill parking lot has been determined to have the largest number of “out of Coeur d’Alene” visitors.
 Charging for parking allows the City to collect a user fee from non-tax-paying visitors in order to fund maintenance of the park.

-· The CALL TO PARK App facilitates payment for parking without going to the pay station and allows for extending parking time without returning to the parking lot.
+· The PARKMOBILE.IO App facilitates payment for parking without going to the pay station and allows for extending parking time without returning to the parking lot.

 The monitoring of that style of program has proven to be cost-prohibitive and unenforceable.
 Further, feedback from Coeur d’Alene residents is that they don’t support it because there is no funding to support parks maintenance from the County, surrounding communities or out-of-city visitors.
 A county plate system still shifts the entire cost burden for parks maintenance to only those inside the City of Cd’A, when all in Kootenai County use them.